merasmus44/baritoneParkourPort/README.md

 This project is an updated version of [MineBot](https://github.com/leijurv/MineBot/), the original version of the bot for Minecraft 1.8.9, rebuilt for 1.12.2 onwards.
 Baritone focuses on reliability and particularly performance (it's over [30x faster](https://github.com/cabaletta/baritone/pull/180#issuecomment-423822928) than MineBot at calculating paths).

-Have committed at least once a day from Aug 1, 2018, to Aug 1, 2019.

 1Leijurv3DWTrGAfmmiTphjhXLvQiHg7K2